-To impress your friends on Christmas and New Year’s Eve (and every subsequent celebration thereafter), here’s everything you need to know about champagne, from blending to harvesting and dosing.
+To impress your friends on New Year’s Eve (and every subsequent celebration thereafter), here’s everything you need to know about champagne, from blending to harvesting and dosing.

 A for assembly